 - Texture/hardness over time

-- Potency across multiple timepoints (not only start and end)
+- Potency at multiple timepoints (not just start and end)

 - Pack-out behavior (clumping, sweating, surface changes)